zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 1. One may not eat more than a kibeitza of mezonos/hamotzi food once it is within a half hour before tzeis.
 There is no limit on non-mezonos and non-hamotzi food.[^34]
 ### Learning
 1. It is a mechlokes if one can begin learning at home within a half hour before tzeis.[^35]
 2. If one learns in shul, then everyone agrees that this is okay, because the person will have to head home at some point.[^35] (I think that the משנה Berura means that in those days, people didn't stay out so late.
 As such, the person will head home before it is too dark so they won't miss the zman.
-Assuming that this is the correct understanding, then what is the halacha בזמן הזה?)
+Assuming that this is the correct understanding, then what is the הלכה בזמן הזה?)
 If one is learning deeply then even learning in shul doesn't help.[^35]
 3. If someone appoints a shomer than that it is okay.[^35] However, the shomer himself can't be learning.[^36]
 4. Even if someone has a set time to learn, he is not allowed to learn within a half hour before tzeis (unless he employs one of the previous mentioned tachbulos).[^37]
 ### Davening
-1. One should daven before doing the bedika as it is difficult to gather a minyan together when it is so late and we are not concerned that Maariv will extend beyond the time to do the bedika.[^38] (From the first reason, what is the halacha if someone lives in a place with set late minyanim?)
+1. One should daven before doing the bedika as it is difficult to gather a minyan together when it is so late and we are not concerned that Maariv will extend beyond the time to do the bedika.[^38] (From the first reason, what is the הלכה if someone lives in a place with set late minyanim?)
-2. If one is davening ביחידות, he should appoint someone else to begin the bedika while he is daving so the bedika begins on time.[^38] (I think that we don't want the person to daven after because teh bedika may last until chatzos, which is that latest one should say krias shema. בזמן הזה that we do most of the bedika before the night of the bedika and so the bedika does not take until anywhere near chatzos, would it be okay to wait until after to daven maariv?
+2. If one is davening ביחידות, he should appoint someone else to begin the bedika while he is daving so the bedika begins on time.[^38] (I think that we don't want the person to daven after because the bedika may last until chatzos, which is that latest one should say krias shema. בזמן הזה that we do most of the bedika before the night of the bedika and so the bedika does not take until anywhere near chatzos, would it be okay to wait until after to daven maariv?
 Also, I don't know why the person can't daven before after shkiah but before tzeis.)
    If he can't appoint someone else (because, there is nobody else to appoint, let's say), he should daven first and then do the bedika.[^38]
 ### If One Started at a Time that it Was מותר
 1. If one started doing something at a time that it was מותר, (meaning, before half an hour before tzeis) everyone agrees that the person may continue doing whatever it was until tzeis.[^39]